Installation

 pip install <locan_directory>

-Use pytest to run the tests from the source directory:
+Use pytest to run tests from the source or tests directory:

 pytest